dundee/gdu/README.md

 ## Profiling

 Gdu can collect profiling data when the `--enable-profiling` flag is set.
-The data are provided via embeded http server on URL `http://localhost:6060/debug/pprof/`.
+The data are provided via embedded http server on URL `http://localhost:6060/debug/pprof/`.

 You can then use e.g. `go tool pprof -web http://localhost:6060/debug/pprof/heap` to open the heap profile as SVG image in your web browser.